-After a life as a high level swimmer, also called in the Italian National Team – Marisa Muzio interprets her profession in terms of innovation, internationality and multi disciplinarity.
+After a life as a high level swimmer – also part of the Italian National Team – Marisa Muzio interprets her profession in terms of innovation, internationality and multi disciplinarity.

-Mental trainer of athletes, professional sports teams, National Teams, Olympic medallists and world record holders; she has trained athletes, who partecipated in the Olympic Games in Atlanta, Athens, Sydney, Beijing and Rio.
+Mental trainer of athletes, professional sports teams, National Teams, Olympic medallists and world record holders; she has trained athletes, who partecipated in the Olympic Games in Atlanta, Sydney, Athens, Beijing, Rio and Tokyo.